This page updated 28 Dec 2007

 Other Info Box - the little box next to the names at the top of the Person View is called the "Other Info" box.
 It displays a long list of information about the current focus person, but only the first three items are visible without scrolling.
 You can control the order of the items in that list, and thus which appear at the top.
 Right-click in that box and choose "Customize 'Other Info' Box..." to set them as you prefer.

-The term "Accent" refers to color-coding the names of people when they appear in the various screens, and in the expanded Picklist.
-See the screenshot above for some examples of Accents used in the main screens, and the section below on Picklists for examples of their use in that screen.
+The term "Accent" refers to color-coding the names of people when they appear in the various windows, and in the expanded Picklist.
+See the screenshot above for some examples of Accents used in the main windows, and the section below on Picklists for examples of their use in that screen.
 Accents are a great help in seeing at a glance such things as how people are related, who has not yet been reviewed after an import or in a cleanup effort, who was born in a specific place, or most any other characteristic you might find helpful.

 Accent schemes can be named and saved, and later recalled, making it easy to keep several different sets of Accents for different purposes.
 For example, I have one that accents my wife's ancestors according to how close they are to her direct line, and a similar one for my ancestors.
 Switching between them is simple, and can be made even easier by adding buttons to the custom toolbar.